br3ndonland/R-guide/R-guide.md

         for more info.

           - To make palettes available in R: `palette.name <-
-            brewer.pal(n, “name”)`.
+            brewer.pal(n, 'name')`.
 Next, when selecting a color palette for a chart, use the vector name (`palette.name` in this example).